Charter of the Compensation Committee of the Board of Directors of Sears Holdings Corporation

 - The Compensation Committee shall annually review and approve corporate goals and objectives relevant to CEO compensation, evaluate the CEO’s performance in light of those goals and objectives, and recommend to the Board the CEO’s overall compensation levels based on this evaluation.
 In evaluating the incentive components of CEO compensation, the Compensation Committee shall consider the Company’s performance and relative shareholder return, the value of similar incentive awards to CEOs at comparable companies, and the awards given to the CEO in past years.
 Notwithstanding the foregoing, if any grant or award to the CEO is intended to qualify for the performance-based compensation exemption from the limitations on deductibility of executive compensation imposed by Section 162(m) of the Internal Revenue Code or any successor thereto, the Compensation Committee, or any independent subcommittee thereof, rather than the Board, shall approve such award, but it may refer such award to the Board for ratification.

-- The Compensation Committee shall, at least annually, review and approve the annual base salaries and annual incentive opportunities of the CEO and the Senior Executives.
+- The Compensation Committee shall, at least annually, review, determine and approve the annual base salaries, bonuses, fees, benefits, perquisites and annual incentive opportunities of the CEO and the Senior Executives.
 In addition, periodically and as and when appropriate, the Compensation Committee shall review and approve the following as they affect the CEO and the Senior Executives: (a) all other incentive awards and opportunities, including both cash-based and equity-based awards and opportunities; (b) any employment agreements and severance arrangements; and (c) any change-in-control agreements and change-in-control provisions affecting any elements of compensation and benefits.
 In addition, the Compensation Committee shall receive periodic reports on the Company’s compensation programs as they affect all employees.
 Finally, the Compensation Committee shall review and approve any special or supplemental compensation and benefits for the CEO and the Senior Executives and persons who formerly served as the CEO and/or as Senior Executives, including supplemental retirement benefits and the perquisites provided to them during and after employment.
 The CEO shall not be present during the voting or deliberations on his or her compensation.

 - The Compensation Committee shall monitor the Company’s compliance with the requirements under the Sarbanes-Oxley Act of 2002 relating to 401(k) plans and loans to directors and officers and with all other applicable laws affecting employee compensation and benefits.